 Wells Fargo Equipment Financing

 The finer details of the equipment loans offered through Wells Fargo are available as you work with the customer service agent.
 Under the details of their Commercial Transportation Financing, Wells Fargo provides loans with set terms and seasonal payment structures, among many other options.

 Crest Capital Equipment Loans

 Crest Capital offers an easy application for equipment and vehicle loans up to $250,000.
-As an added bonus, they provide 100 percent financing, whereas other lenders might require the initial down payment.

 [Back to top]

 Invoice factoring involves selling off your accounts receivable to a lender, who in turn issues an immediate loan to you – and it might carry a relatively high interest rate.
 Your business might also have to pay a service fee.

 For a food truck, it might only make sense if you have large invoices awaiting collection—for example, if you worked a weekend festival or were getting paid for a long-term contract.
 Most food trucks tend to have no large invoices awaiting payment, and therefore invoice factoring would make sense in only rare instances.

 Comcap Factoring offers invoice factoring services, with advances ranging based on the size of the invoice.
 Their interest rates vary depending on a number of factors and are based on the size of the company and its creditworthiness.